Star-Academy/codestar-internship/Projects/Phase09-Web/issue-template-Phase09-Part2.md

   - [ ] What is a service and how do we provide them?

     `[FILL HERE WITH YOUR ANSWER. (feel free to write in persian)]`
-- [ ] Rewrite your code and use Angular for your website.
+- [ ] Rewrite your search website code and use Angular for your website.

 # Review
 Link of your own PR: